teja156/python-messenger/README.md

 ```
 nohup messenger_server.py &
 ```
-2. Download the messenger_client folder to your computer and don't change the paths of any of the files Now, run the messenger_client.py by mentioning your server address as a sys arguement
+2. Download the messenger_client folder to your computer and don't change the paths of any of the files.

+Now, run the messenger_client.py by mentioning your server address as a sys argument
 ```
 python messenger_server.py 127.0.0.1
 ```